-non-violating o content is restored, and (ii) provides the Board with data demonstrating its progress in meeting this goal over the next year.
+non-violating content is restored, and (ii) provides the Board with data demonstrating its progress in meeting this goal over the next year.

 (Cartoon Depicting Violence by the Police in Colombia #2)

 Previous Category Implementing in Part

 Updated Category Implementing in Part

 Current Status In progress

 February 2023 Update As explained in our previous quarterly update , many of our individual MMS banking teams already have strict standards for the re-review and potential removal of flagged content within their banks.
 In response to this recommendation, we are currently in the process of building a more cohesive governance model for MMS banking to ensure that such standards exist for every bank.
 Because of widely differing use cases, policy types, and banking strategies, however, these standards will likely remain specific to each individual bank and will not be universal.
 We will also aim to share both existing and newly established time-to-review standards with the board.
 We will provide further updates on our progress in future Quarterly Updates.

-armed conflict, provides t effectively for rd Recommendation: To improve enforcement of its content policies during periods of Meta should assess the feasibility of establishing a sustained internal mechanism that he expertise, capacity and coordination required to review and respond to content the duration of a conflict.
-The Board will consider this recommendation implemented rovides an overview of the feasibility of a sustained internal mechanism to the Board. ( Post Calling for Violence in Ethiopia #2 )
+provides effectively fo when Meta t, Meta should assess the feasibility of establishing a sustained internal mechanism that the expertise, capacity and coordination required to review and respond to content or the duration of a conflict.
+The Board will consider this recommendation implemented provides an overview of the feasibility of a sustained internal mechanism to the Board.
+(Post Calling for Violence in Ethiopia #2)

 Previous Category Assessing Feasibility

 Updated Category Assessing Feasibility

 Current Status In progress

 February 2023 Update We have not made substantive progress since our 60-day response , where we reported that we are assessing the feasibility of a new crisis coordination team to provide dedicated Operations oversight of all tactical execution of support efforts before, during, and after crises.
 Currently, we deploy subject matter experts from across the company for real-time monitoring of events so we can quickly identify and address any emerging trends or potential abuse.
 These Integrity Product Operations Centers (IPOCs) include threat intelligence, data science, software engineering, research, global operations, policy, civil rights and other legal teams.
 For extended periods of armed conflict, however, some regional teams are implementing more sustained conflict response mechanisms through expanded product and enforcement interventions.
 This year, we are working on implementing global standards for crisis response to ensure consistency and sustained support for high-risk regions, which includes assessing the feasibility of a new crisis coordination team.
 We will provide further updates on our progress in a future Quarterly Update.